sertansenturk/tomato/README.md

     The binaries are not stored in **tomato**, because they relatively big.
 It would take too much space to store them here, including the versions introduced in each modification.
 Instead the binaries are provided within the releases of the relevant packages.
 The binaries are downloaded to [tomato/bin](https://github.com/sertansenturk/tomato/blob/master/tomato/bin) during the installation process of tomato.
     Please refer to [tomato/config/bin.cfg](https://github.com/sertansenturk/tomato/blob/master/tomato/config/bin.cfg) for the relevant releases.

+5. **ScoreConverter says that "The lilypond path is not found".
+How can I fix the error?
+There can be similar problems regarding this issue:
+- The user-provided filepath does not exist.

+    Check your input MusicXML path.

+- LilyPond is not installed.

+    [Download](http://lilypond.org/download.html) the latest stable verions for your OS.

+ - The binary path exists but, it is not used.

+    The path is not searched by the defaults defined in ```tomato/config/lilypond.cfg```.
+Add the path of the LilyPond binary to the configuration file.

 Authors
 -------